sofiwolfes/Final_Project_MASAS/README.md

 ## Questions
 Understanding the needs of children learning English in the US is very important in developing lesson plans that strengthen and promote growth.
 For our project, we came up with four questions to guide our analysis:
 - How do academic scores progress or change through the years for ELLs?
-- How do EL students academic scores comepare to students whose first language is english?
+- How do ELL students academic scores compare to students whose first language is english?
 - To what extent did the pandemic period impact the test scores of ELL students?
 - How did the language arts (reading & writing) scores compare to the Math and Science scores of ELL students?

-These questions are critical for helping us understand how ELL students develop proficieny over time, how they compare to their counterparts, and how the pandemic impacted their learning.
+These questions are critical for helping us understand how ELL students develop proficiency over time, how they compare to their counterparts, and how the pandemic impacted their learning.

 ## Data Collection
 ### Overview
-Originally, we were going to analyze data from one district in Texas; we were encouraged to expand our analysis to the whole state to enrichen our data vizualization and create a robust database.
+Originally, we were going to analyze data from one district in Texas; we were encouraged to expand our analysis to the whole state to enrich our data visualization and create a robust database.
 However, we decided to focus only on one county because of time constraints.
 Long-term, we hope to incorporate all county data in our analysis.
 Our database includes all schools within Harris County, Texas.

 Stated on their website, "the Texas Education Agency is the state agency that oversees primary and secondary public education...The Texas Education Agency improves outcomes for all public school students in the state by providing leadership, guidance, and support to school systems" (2).
 The Texas Education Agency uses the State of Texas Assessments of Academic Readiness (STAAR®) program as a metric for measuring the academic growth and improvement of students year over year.
 Each year, a STAAR report card is published for students administered the assessment.